Nonequilibrium crossover in the supercritical region from quench dynamics: Nonequilibrium quench process and Supercritical crossover

-Finally, we computed the relationship between the invasion velocity and $\rho_f$ for various values of the parameter $\tau$ and identified the corresponding nonequilibrium crossover points.
-These points are indicated by the red dashed line in the lower panel of Fig.~\ref{supercriticalDiagram}.
-Beyond the critical point indicated by the blue dot, the system enters a supercritical region in which the two superfluid phases become indistinguishable and the first-order phase transition no longer serves to differentiate them.
-By evaluating the invasion velocity within the supercritical region, however, we are able to delineate a well defined supercritical crossover curve that incorporates both thermodynamic and dynamical information.
-This curve differs fundamentally from the conventional Widom line or Frenkel line, as it simultaneously encodes nonequilibrium features associated with spontaneous symmetry breaking and phase separation, thereby offering a novel perspective for investigating supercritical phenomena.
+Finally, we compute the time for the emergence of inhomogeneous structures and the invasion velocity for different values of $\tau$, as well as their dependence on the quench endpoint $\rho_f$.
+We then identify the dynamical crossover points for these parameters.
+These points are marked by the blue and red dashed lines in Fig.~\ref{supercriticalDiagram}.
+When the system parameters exceed the critical point indicated by the blue dot, the system enters the supercritical region where the two superfluid phases become indistinguishable, and the first-order phase transition can no longer distinguish the two different supercritical region.
+However, by computing the time for the most rapid emergence of inhomogeneous structures and the maximum invasion velocity in the supercritical region, we can clearly define two supercritical crossover curves that contain mixed thermodynamic and dynamical information.
+These two curves differ from the traditional Widom line or Frenkel line, as they simultaneously incorporate nonequilibrium information from both thermodynamics and dynamics, which allows us to study the physics of the supercritical region from a completely new perspective.

+It is worth noting that the supercritical crossover line defined by the pure phase separation effect passes through the critical point, whereas the line defined by the invasion velocity does not.
+The invasion velocity contains mixed information from both symmetry breaking and phase separation, making the underlying physical process inherently complex.
+Nevertheless, the fact that it does not pass through the critical point does not conflict with existing theories, since conventionally used dynamically defined crossover lines, such as the Frenkel line \cite{Yoon_2018,PhysRevLett.111.145901,Bolmatov2013,Prescher_2017,Bolmatov_2015,Fomin_2018,Fomin2015,PhysRevE.85.031203,2023PhRvR...5a3149H,jiang2024experimental}, also do not pass through the critical point.
+Moreover, neither of these two curves is inherently superior to the other, as they account for different physical processes.